Arseni1919/gym-stocktrading/README.md

 # Gym Env For Stock Trading

 A custom OpenAI gym environment for simulating stock trades on historical price data with live rendering.
-In this article, we've implemented a simple, yet elegant visualization of the agent's trades using Matplotlib.
+In this project, we've implemented a simple, yet elegant visualization of the agent's trades using Matplotlib.

 Great thanks to:
  - [Creating new Gym Env | by OpenAI](https://github.com/openai/gym/blob/master/docs/creating-environments.md)